Pilgrim Congregational Church

 Beloved of God,

-The Scripture Lessons for the Third Sunday of Advent are:
+The Scripture Lessons for the Second Sunday in Lent are:

-This is the season of Advent.
-The liturgical color, for the pastor's stole and paraments (cloth hanging from the pulpit and lectern), is purple.
-This is the color of royalty.
+This is the season of Lent.
+The liturgical color, for the pastor's stole and paraments (cloth hanging from the pulpit and lectern) is purple, symbolizing the purity and divinity royalty of Christ.

 In God’s Love, Rev. Amie